Bluehost vs HostGator Comparision

 They’re fairly close to cost, but I’d give Hostgator the advantage here.
 The longer you sign up for, the cheaper it will be, as with any hosting.
 Besides that, annual rates are generally always more costly than the discounted levels.
 In this way, I think HostGator has a little less “renewal surprise” in my choice, and over the years they’ve been more eager than Bluehost to change renewal prices.

 In terms of Bluehost rates, they often have deals that provide hosting for less than $4/month ($3.49/month at the time of writing), although you normally need to sign up for multiple years at a time to get this price, and it’s generally not open for renewal.
 Usually, Bluehost does not allow people to pay for shared hosting on a monthly basis, with a minimum payment of 12 months.

-Between time to time, bluehost vouchers or promotions are also available.
+From time to time, Bluehost vouchers or promotions are also available.
 We already have an exclusive Bluehost discount promo that helps you to get a $2.95/month offer on shared hosting services that’s as cheap as you’ll ever find.

 Who is the most affordable?
 HostGator.

 Over the years, I’ve had a lot of hosting plans with HostGator and Bluehost, and I can definitely tell from my own experience that both initial pricing and renewal pricing was cheaper with HostGator.
 This doesn’t suggest Bluehost is too costly per se, it’s just that HostGator’s price is doing a little bit better.

 Who is the winner, then?
 Bluehost or HostGator?